an1mehacker/SR-Economy-Simulator/README.md

   * Market Events like deficits or sales.
   * Supply and Demand

-TODO:
+# Planned features
-- Add more user interaction in the form of commands like auto-buying/selling from multiple EEs at once.
+- More user interaction in the form of commands like auto-buying/selling from multiple EEs at once.
+- Interact with multiple trade goods not just Technology Goods
 - When Selling, your trade goods need to be of a certain quality.
 - In addition to Enterprise Economy Entity (EE), add many smaller in quantity Individual EE
 - Passsage of time and price adjustment over time to reflect new supply
 - Buying from one Market and selling it to another and see the changes in price
 - Add interaction with Trade Good Legality and Essential status
 - Bracketed Pricing - The price of goods changes after a certain quantity reaches a critical deficit or surplus point.
 Example: buying 100 units costs 20cr each.
 But buy 101 units and the 101st unit costs 25cr as well as every new unit beyond.
 Similar how it works in Starsector or X4.
-- Add more trade goods
 - Add random events where prices change
 - Add some kind of supply chains where to produce certain goods you need others
 - Item grouping by price, place of origin and quality.
-- Proceduarely generate markets based on several factors like culture, political system and population
+- Procedurally generate markets based on several factors like culture, political system and population

+# Data Structures
 Market:
   A Market is a collection of corporations and individuals (Economy Entities) that are part of a single Planet or Space Station.
   - Collection of Economy Entities